alex-lt-kong/the-nitty-gritty/c/15_vectorization/2_mkl/README.md

   [an online tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html)
   to tweak them anyway...

-* `numpy` usually uses an accelerated linear algebra library to improve performance--typically either Intel MKL or OpenBLAS.
+* According to `numpy`'s [document](https://numpy.org/install/#numpy-packages--accelerated-linear-algebra-libraries),
+it usually uses an accelerated linear algebra library to improve performance--typically either OpenBLAS or Intel MKL.
 To check which library it is actually using, issue `np.show_config()`